LiangWenshuo1118/doc/example-of-param.md

     }
   ],
 ```

-- model_devi_dt：Timestep for MD.
-- model_devi_skip：Number of structures skipped for fp in each MD.
-- model_devi_f_trust_lo：Lower bound of forces for the selection.
-If List, should be set for each index in `sys_configs`, respectively.
-- model_devi_f_trust_hi：Upper bound of forces for the selection.
-If List, should be set for each index in `sys_configs`, respectively.
-- model_devi_clean_traj: If type of model_devi_clean_traj is boolean type then it denote whether to clean traj folders in MD since they are too large.
-If it is Int type, then the most recent n iterations of traj folders will be retained, others will be removed.
-- model_devi_jobs: Settings for exploration in `01.model_devi`.
-Each dict in the list corresponds to one iteration.
-The index of `model_devi_jobs` exactly accord with index of iterations.
-> - sys_idx: Systems to be selected as the initial structure of MD and be explored.
-The index corresponds exactly to the `sys_configs`.
-> - temps: Temperature (**K**) in MD.
-> - press: Pressure (**Bar**) in MD.
-> - trj_freq: Frequecy of trajectory saved in MD.
-> - nsteps: Running steps of MD.
-> - ensemble: Determining which ensemble used in MD, **options** include “npt” and “nvt”.
-> - _idx: The index of iteration.
+The exploration related keys specify the detalis of exploration tasks. "model_devi_dt" specifies timestep for MD simulation. "model_devi_skip" specifies the number of structures skipped for saving in each MD. "model_devi_f_trust_lo" and "model_devi_f_trust_hi" specify the lower and upper bound of model_devi of forces for the selection. "model_devi_clean_traj" specifies whether to clean traj folders in MD.
+If type of model_devi_clean_traj is boolean type then it denote whether to clean traj folders in MD since they are too large.In "model_devi_jobs", "sys_idx" specifies the group of structures used for model_devi calculations, "temps" specifies the temperature (K) in MD, "press" specifies the pressure (Bar) in MD, "trj_freq" specifies the frequecy of trajectory saved in MD, "nsteps" specifies the running steps of MD, "ensemble" specifies the ensemble used in MD, and "_idx" specifies the index of iteration.

+Here, MD simulations are performed at the temperature of 100 K and the pressure of 1.0 Bar with an integrator time of 2 fs under the nvt ensemble.
+Two iterations are set in "model_devi_jobs".
+MD simulations are run for 300 and 3000 time steps with the first and second groups of structures in "sys_configs" in 00 and 01 iterations.
+We choose to save all structures generated in MD simulations and have set `"trj_freq"` as 10, so 30 and 300 structures are saved in 00 and 01 iterations.
+If the "max_devi_f" of saved structure falls between 0.05 and 0.15, DP-GEN will treat the structure as a candidate.
+We choose to clean traj folders in MD since they are too large.
+If you want to save the most recent n iterations of traj folders，you can set "model_devi_clean_traj" to be an integer.

-## Specify the labeling task
+## labeling

-The labeling task related keys in param.json is given as follows
+The labeling related keys in param.json is given as follows

 ```
   "fp_style": "vasp",